ooawagaeri/tp/docs/DeveloperGuide.md

 #### Implementation

+The **Finding a Contact** mechanism is facilitated by `MyCRM`.
+This mechanism finds specific list of contact object from `UniqueContactList` inside the `MyCRM` object with certain keywords provided.

 #### Usage

 The activity diagram below illustrates how the events of `findContact` command behave when executed by a user: